 La Laguna which is now a world heritage site was striking me as a town in dire need of building renovations.
 By 2009, i encountered its historical quarters well restored.
 Come to know its stunning town square in a Christmas photo in my article about romantic holidays.
 There, admire its buildings from the middle ages while Christmas lights cast alluring shades in trees.

 The lake or lagoon called laguna in Spanish vanished due to ongoing periods of drought.
 Some ancients reports still mention this lagoon until the end of the 19th century.
 Students celebrate in its countless pubs and work part time in its many shops.
 Trace antiques to buy in the typical historical town, I once saw in TV.
 This 2nd largest of Tenerife settlements was always important in church affairs and boosts according artefacts.
 It's still seat of the Archbishop of the island.

 I wouldn't pick la Laguna, though, to buy real estate for a holiday home in Tenerife.
 It has a less fortunate climate with more rains and fogs.
 However, it's not as cold and windy as Los Rodeos airport, close by.
 Read up on this in Tenerife weather.

 We, then, reached Santa Cruz Tenerife, the capital.
 Sonia was looking forward to a shopping spree, first of all.

 Richard was more interested in its port.
-We heard live music by Tenerife symphony orchestra, while having coffee on Plaza de España.
+We heard live music by the Tenerife Symphony Orchestra, while we had coffee on Plaza de España the main square of Santa Cruz de Tenerife.
 Our friend Richard became the proud owner of new Rebens sunglasses on that day.
 We couldn't get over it on how cheap they were in Pesetas in 1997.